 If you are facing charges for violating a restraining order, you should speak with an experienced Denver criminal defense attorney regarding your rights and available legal options.
 A charge for violating a restraining order has the potential of turning a bad situation worse.
 Successive convictions for violating restraining orders can result in escalated criminal penalties.
-As a result, you should seek legal representation from a skilled Denver criminal defense attorney to assist you.
+As a result, you should seek legal representation from a skilled Denver restraining order violation attorney to assist you.

 At Fife Luneau, P.C., our legal team can help you understand that the legal implications of certain actions with regard to complying with a restraining order.
 Don’t let law enforcement or a person protected under a restraining order trick you into violating a protective order.
 We are dedicated to providing you with professional legal advice regarding how to handle restraining orders, ensuring your legal rights are preserved and your best interests protected.

-If you have questions about your legal rights, call us at (720) 408-7130 to speak with an experienced criminal defense lawyer.
+If you have questions about your legal rights, call us at (720) 408-7130 to speak with an experienced Denver restraining order lawyer.

 Colorado Laws on Restraining Orders